reviews

 Zeitgeist in Edinburgh, Scotland

-“Now 'VERGE' is a very interesting release...
+“Liam Macdonald's Verge is a very interesting release, a melange of folk, world, jazz and rock with no easy hook to hang your coat on.
+But its diversity is what makes it so pleasurable.
 Unusually, I'm going to hit you with the highlights first.
-'Man Woman Child' is an absolute gem, which you really need to hear, world without being weary.
-And 'Should Have Known' is a bona fide pop classic that should be all over the radio...
+"Man Woman Child" is an absolute gem, which you really need to hear, world without being weary.
+And "Should Have Known" is a bona fide pop classic that should be all over the radio.
+Overall the band and backing create a very sympathetic environment for Liam's voice and songs.
 There's a little bit of everything and for once eclectic is not a dirty word.”

 Classic Rock Society Magazine in the U.K.